 I finally just told her in my day-job command voice that I just wanted to relax and we could talk about all those things later.
 And that was a wrong move on my part.
 Fifteen minutes later she was still asking me questions and I was still telling her I just wanted to relax.
 Sound familiar?

-I was suffering from “decision fatigue” in a big way and I had no idea.
+I was suffering from “decision fatigue” in a big way and I had no idea that I was…suffering from it.
 I had never even heard of such a thing then, now I have.

 - Poor quality decisions